-ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Communications Elective (choose one) ENGL 115 - Public Speaking or ENGL 116 - Interpersonal Communication or For ENGL 115 and 117: ENGL 101, which may be taken concurrently ENGL 117 - Group and Team Communication or For ENGL 116: ENGL 101 or ENGL 114 3 ENGL 118 - Intercultural Communication For ENGL 118: No prerequisite Humanities Elective 3 Humanities Social Science Elective 3 Social Sciences Third & Fourth Semester Personal Education Plan (PEP) In order to ensure that the PEP has a unifying focus and relates to the Technical/Occupational Core, students should select individual courses within one of the two concentrations listed below.
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Communications Elective (choose one) ENGL 115 - Public Speaking or For ENGL 115 and 117: ENGL 101, which may be taken concurrently

+ENGL 116 - Interpersonal Communication or ENGL 117 - Group and Team Communication or For ENGL 116: ENGL 101 or ENGL 114 3 ENGL 118 - Intercultural Communication For ENGL 118: No prerequisite Humanities Elective 3 Humanities Social Science Elective 3 Social Sciences

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+Personal Education Plan (PEP) In order to ensure that the PEP has a unifying focus and relates to the Technical/Occupational Core, students should select individual courses within one of the two concentrations listed below. courses within one of the two concentrations fisted below.
 Technology Concentration: This concentration is appropriate for students who wish to enhance their technological skills in order to advance within their chosen profession.
-Applied Science and Engineering Technology (ASET) Architecture, Design and Construction (ADC) Automotive Technology (AT-excluding AT 289: Internship) Computer Information Systems (CIS) Computer Science (CSCI) Geographic Information Systems (GIS) Process Technology (PTEC) 6-24 Business Concentration: This concentration is appropriate for students who have a solid foundation in business-related fields and are looking to increase their business knowledge and skills in order to advance in their chosen field or to open their own business.
-Accounting (ACCT) Computer Information Systems (CIS) Economics (ECON) Entrepreneurship (ENTR) Finance (FIN) Management (MNGT) Management (MNGT)

-Marketing (MKTG) Real Estate (RE)
+Applied Science and Engineering Technology (ASET) Architecture, Design and Construction (ADC) Automotive Technology (AT-excluding AT 289: Internship) Computer Information Systems ( CIS ) Computer Science ( CSCI ) Geographic Information Systems (GIS) Process Technology (PTEC) 6-24 Trocess reclinology ( FIDE ) 0-24 Business Concentration: This concentration is appropriate for students who have a solid foundation in business-related fields and are looking to increase their business knowledge and skills in order to advance in their chosen field or to open their own business.
+Accounting (ACCT) Computer Information Systems ( CIS ) Economics (ECON) Entrepreneurship (ENTR) Finance (FIN) Management (MNGT) Marketing (MKTG) Real Estate (RE)